Add or manage a Nodinite Log Database

 On this page, you will learn how to manage Nodinite Log Databases.

-This configuration reflects Nodinite knowledge on the whereabouts of the physical log databases.
+The configuration tells Nodinite the whereabouts of the physical Log Databases.

-If you create the databases ahead you must set the active intervals with Start Date and End Date.
+If you create the Log Databases manually, you must set the active intervals (Start Date and End Date).

-The available fields exists for a Log Database:
+The following fields exist for a Log Database: